stanford-cs248/shading/README.md

 The first step in this part of the assignment is to extend your fragment shader for rendering spotlights.
 You will need to modify `media/shader_shadow.frag` for this task.
 Note that if you have completed Parts 1-3 of the assignment, you can drop your solutions from `shader.vert` and `shader.frag` into this file so that you can render `media/spheres/spheres_shadow.json` with correct texture mapping, normal mapping, and environment lighting.

-1. Modify the `shader_shadow.frag' to compute the illumination from a spotlight by adding code to the body of the loop over spotlights.
+1. Modify the `shader_shadow.frag` to compute the illumination from a spotlight by adding code to the body of the loop over spotlights.
 Details about the implementation are in the starter code, but as a quick summary, a spotlight is a light that has non-zero illumination  only in directions that are within `cone_angle` of the light direction.
 Note that the intensity of a spotlight falls off with a 1/D^2 factor (where D is the distance from the light source).
 If you implement this logic, you should see an image that looks like the one below.
 (Shown from front and from above).
 In the image below, notice how the intensity of the spotlight falls off with distance.

 ![Hardspot spotlights](misc/spotlight_hard.jpg?raw=true)